 What's a limit order?

-A limit order is an instruction to a broker to buy or sell an asset at a specific price.
+A limit order instructs a broker to buy or sell an asset at a specific price.
 When you place a limit order, you essentially set a price limit for the transaction.
 The order will be executed if the asset’s price reaches or surpasses your limit price.
-However, the order will not be executed if the market price exceeds your limit.
+However, the order will not be carried out if the market price exceeds your limit.

 A buy limit order is placed below the current market price, while a sell limit order is placed above the current market price.
-This allows you to have greater control over the price at which you buy or sell.
+This gives you greater control over the price you buy or sell.
 Using limit orders can also help avoid buying or selling assets at an unfavorable price.

 Why it’s important to understand limit orders

-Without understanding limit orders, you may miss out on potential opportunities to make more informed trading decisions, which can ultimately impact the performance of your investment portfolio.
+Without understanding limit orders, you may miss out on potential opportunities to make more informed trading decisions, which can ultimately impact the performance of your trade portfolio.

-Furthermore, understanding limit orders can help you better manage the risks associated with trading, as it makes you aware of the potential outcomes of a trade before it’s executed.
-A sound understanding of limit orders is essential for traders and investors who wish to maximize their investments, while minimizing risks.
+Meanwhile, understanding limit orders can help you better manage the risks associated with trading, as it makes you aware of the potential outcomes of a trade before it’s executed.
+A sound understanding of limit orders is essential for traders who wish to maximize their positions, while minimizing risks.

 Limit Order